garylirocks/quickrefs/azure-networking.markdown

 - They are checked before NSGs
 - Rules from manager instances with a higher scope level are checked first
 - A rule has three possible actions: "Allow", "Deny", "Always allow", if it's "Always allow", rules from lower level manager instances and NSGs are ignored
+- This allows the central IT team to manage global rules, and delegate NSG rules to application teams

 ![Security admin rules evaluation](./images/azure_networking-virtual-network-manager-security-admin-rules.png)